HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ## Level 18-19
 ### Level Goal
 The password for the next level is stored in a file readme in the homedirectory.
-Unfortunately, someone has modified .bashrc to log you out when you log in with SS
+Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.
 ### Solution
 Since we cannot SSH directly into **bandit18**, I added the `cat` command to the end of the `ssh` command in order to read the file containing the password.
 It allows me to do this without kicking me off the SSH connection.
 The command should look like so: